 In that section, note that you renegotiate with clients every year, quarter or 2x a year.
 Note in the section that new rates will be based on past performance and the market.

 Some folks even build in an automatic rate increase, saying something like, “After 1 year of working together (on January 22, 2022), rates will automatically increase by 7%.”
 That way, you’re at least keeping up with an inflation rate, and getting paid more for more experience.

 Alternatively, look at how much $$$ you made the client and negotiate based on that.
 Figure out how to tie your work to saving or making he client money, and then ask for a percentage!

 [Need help figuring out how much to increase your rates by?
 Book me for a 1:1 session HERE, and I’ll help you put together a proposal you can use for future clients.]

 Strategy #2: Raise Freelance Hourly Rate by 10-20% with Every New Client

 This is a CRITICAL strategy, especially if you’re not at the $100ph mark.
 With every new client you pitch, raise your rates 10-20% in the pitch.
 If you’ve landed a client at $35ph, then future proposals should have a rate of $38 – $45ph.

-Keep on raising your rate until you get a few rejections in a row.
-But don’t settle for that rate!
+Keep on raising your rate until you get a few rejections in a row, and then you can “plateau” at that rate for a bit..
+But don’t stay at that rate for long!
 Figure out what skills you have that you can charge more for, and then focus on marketing those skills (or gaining new skills that snag a higher hourly rate.)

 Hot Tip: Tie your work to performance metrics (also called “KPIs” or “Key Performance Indicators).
 Being able to tie your work to measurable improvements makes it easier to show your value – and get paid more.